brianneisler/stutter/docs/GUIDE.md

 concepts while still maintaining direct compatibility with native javascript.

 ## Concepts

 There are some conceptual differences that you should be aware of while working with `stutter`

-### Props vs Keys vs Indexes
+### Properties vs Keys vs Indexes

-Properties and keys are two different concepts within stutter.
+Properties and Keys are two different concepts within stutter.
 Often these are conflated in some other libraries.
 We have separated them out to help keep things consistent and to more easily reason about the two concepts.

-#### Props
+#### Properties

 JavaScript is designed on a simple object-based paradigm.
 An object is a collection of properties, and a property is an association between a name and a